haihala/mandarin/rules/stack.md

 1. Priority is passed from the player who put whatever just went on the stack there.
 2. All players get to have priority. (even the instigator)
 3. The top effect resolves.
 If there are no more effects on the stack, turn owner gains priority and stack resolving exits.
-4. Priority passes until the player whose effect is on top of the stack passes.
+4. Priority is passed until the player whose effect is on top of the stack passes.
 5. Go to step 3.

+To clarify:

-To clarify, the player who put something on the stack cannot act immediately afterwards, but gains priority before their effect resolves.
+* The player who put something on the stack cannot act immediately afterwards, but gains priority before their effect resolves.
+* When an effect resolves, the controller of the effect doesn't instantly have to pass for the next thing in the stack.

+## Triggers

+Triggered (and hybrid) abilities are instantly put on the stack in ordered by owner in play order.
+If a player would have multiple abilities trigger at the same time, they can freely order the abilities however they like.
+For hybrid abilities costs have to be paid when the ability goes on the stack.

 ## Important distinctions from mtg stack